Compare any two graphics cards:

 Pixel Rate

-Both cards have exactly the same pixel rate, so in theory they should perform equally good at at FSAA, and be able to handle the same screen resolutions. (explain)
+Both cards have the exact same pixel rate, so theoretically they should be equally good at at FSAA, and be capable of handling the same screen resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.